 Dr. David Fassler.
 Dr. Fassler is a clinical professor of psychiatry at the University of Vermont College of Medicine.
 He is a Trustee of the American Psychiatric Association and a member of the Work Group on Consumer Issues of the American Academy of Child and Adolescent Psychiatry.
 He also serves on the Board of Mental Health America.

-Dr. Mary Fristad, PhD.
+Mary Fristad, PhD.
 Dr. Fristad is a professor of psychiatry and psychology at Ohio State University.
-As well as being the co-author of Raising a Moody Child: How to Cope with Depression and Bipolar Disorder, she is also the Director of Research and Psychological Services Division of Child and Adolescent Psychiatry.
+In addition to being the co-author of Raising a Moody Child: How to Cope with Depression and Bipolar Disorder, she is also the Director of Research and Psychological Services Division of Child and Adolescent Psychiatry.

 Jay Geyer.
 Jay is a clinical social worker with 30 years of experience working with children, adults and families in school and medical settings, as well as in private practice.
 He provides evaluation and psychotherapy services to children, adolescents and families at the Center for Children with Special Needs at Tufts- New England Medical Center.
 He also works at the Therapeutic Learning Center for Children providing consultation and therapy services to children and families.
 Prior to this, Jay was Coordinator of Sexual Abuse Services in Child Psychiatry at T-NEMC and developed a group treatment program for juvenile offenders.
 Jay received his BA degree from Gordon College, his M.Ed in counseling psychology from Northeastern University, and his MSW from the BU School of Social Work.